antoinemartin/antoinemartin.github.com/content/posts/checking-google-play-signatures-with-django.md

 > pip install pycrypto
 ```

-Then, the following method allows checking of the payload singature:
+Then, the following method allows checking of the payload signature:

 ```python